Estimated Reading Time: 15 minutes

-The cost of a care home depends on what type it is.
-For example, a residential care home offering basic support with day-to-day activities like washing and dressing will cost less than a nursing home that offers 24/7 support for all residents via specially-trained nursing staff.
+Care home costs vary, depending on the type of care provided.
+For example, a residential care home offering support with day-to-day activities like washing and dressing will cost less than a nursing home that provides 24/7 support for all residents from specially-trained nursing staff.